TaylorChris2/CS410proj/README.md

 # CS410proj

-##   Make sure you change your current working directory to the project directory using cd in terminal
+##   We strongly recommend using Vscode.
+Make sure you change your current working directory to the project directory using cd in terminal of Vscode

 ## Environment Setup (Strongly recommend this.
 You can use your global environment if you are more comfortable with that)
    Navigate to the source directory and create a python virtual environment using